 This June and July, the world’s largest sporting event will take center stage with the 2026 FIFA World Cup.
 In a historic first, the tournament will expand to feature 48 participating nations.
 It will also be uniquely co-hosted by three countries - Canada, Mexico, and the United States.
 By the time the competition concludes, a record-breaking 104 matches will have been played.

-Focusing on the Mexican men’s program, one of the three host nations for 2026, El Tri are listed at +7000 to claim the ultimate prize on July 19.
+Focusing on the Mexican men’s program, one of the three host nations for 2026, El Tri are listed between +4500 to +5000 to claim the ultimate prize on July 19.
 Javier Aguirre will aim to push his side beyond their best World Cup showing, having twice reached the quarterfinals on home soil.

-Since the formation of the groups and the placement of the 48 countries, El Tri's odds to win the World Cup have remained unchanged from last year.
-Mexico could be found at +8000 to capture it all.
-Group A features the UEFA playoff winner; depending on who prevails in the grueling fixture list, Mexico’s odds should not see a massive shift.
-We feel their odds will remain intact up until they kick off the tournament on June 11 at the legendary Estadio Azteca.
+Group A features the UEFA Playoff winners Czechia, along with South Korea and South Africa.
+We feel their odds will remain intact up until they kick off the tournament on June 11 at the legendary Estadio Azteca barring any massive injuries beforehand.
 As a co-hosting nation playing on home soil, Mexico should see a boost in performance and a slim chance to knock off some heavy hitters late into the tournament if they can survive and advance.

 Historically, since 1986, when El Tri took their talents to the pitch in the World Cup, they have, for the most part, advanced out of the group stage, but their run comes to an abrupt halt in the round of 16.
 The 2022 edition was the first time since 1978 that Mexico failed to reach the knockout phase, marking a disastrous moment in Mexican soccer.